QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 First, you need to create an app qube.
 You can run it normally, set up any necessary settings (like browser settings) you wish to be applied to every disposable qube ran from this template.
 Next, go to ‘Qube Settings’ of the app qube, set it as a *Disposable template* in the *Advanced* section and apply the change.

 In Qubes 4.1, the entry in the Application menu is split into ‘Disposable’ and ‘Template (disp)’.
-The settings for the disposable can be changed under **’Application Menu -> Template (disp) -> Template: Qubes Settings**
+The settings for the disposable can be changed under :menuselection:`Application Menu --> Template (disp) --> Template: Qubes Settings`

 In Qubes 4.2, the qube will now appear in the menu as a disposable template (in the Apps section), from which you can launch new disposable qubes.
 To change the settings of the template itself or run programs in it, use the menu item for the disposable template located in the Templates section.